A three-dimensional model of the Earth made of a black slate allowing instructors to write out equations, notes, et.

 The surface of this "potential well" is shaped as to produce an inverse square gravitational force.
 Giving a small ball a tangential velocity near the outer radius of the well, one can create elliptical orbits.

-The lava lite lamp illuminates and heats up a blue solution containing lava that changes patterns constantly.
-A 40 watt appliance ligh bulb is used to heat up the lave at the base of the lamp.
-As the lava heats up, its density is reduced and the lava travels upwards.
+The lava lamp illuminates and heats up a blue solution containing lava that changes patterns constantly.
+A 40 watt appliance light bulb is used to heat up the lava at the base of the lamp.
+As the lava heats up, its density is reduced and the lava travels upward.
 When the lava reaches the top of the vessel, it starts to cool down, causing its density to increase and move back down toward the light bulb.

 This model demonstrates the various phases of the moon, and comes with a built-in light sensor that illuminates moon when the room gets dark.
 The phases of the moon can be controlled either automatically or by a remote control to show 12 phases of the moon.
 A 15-minute audio CD provides a guided tour to the moon and can be requested.
 This demo also includes an auto shut-off to preserve battery life.